 Akihabara is often thought of as a sacred place for Japanese subculture, however it is more than just that.
 It can also be thought of as a fierce battleground for all kinds of unique ramen shops!

-Today, we will introduce 5 ramen shops, as recommended by Taku Kimura of “Ramen Kai no Kimu Taku,” who has served as editor in chief of many ramen magazines, and eats up to 350 bowls of ramen per year from all over the country.
+Today, we'll look at 5 ramen shops, as recommended by Taku Kimura of “Ramen Kai no Kimu Taku,” who has served as editor in chief of many ramen magazines, and eats up to 350 bowls of ramen per year from all over the country.
 From shops you can visit at midnight, to “Jiro-kei” ramen, to more unusual varieties, there is sure to be something that will catch your eye!

 1. RAMEN TEJINSHITA DAIKI: The Perfect Pairing of Homemade Noodles and Flavorful Chicken Soup